merely-useful/py-rse/index.md

     aim to end at 10:50 to give people a break before whatever they're doing next.

-As soon as the meeting is over, circulate the minutes by emailing them to everyone or adding a text file to the project's repository:
+As soon as the meeting is over, circulate the minutes by emailing them to everyone\index{project!meeting minutes}\index{meetings!minutes}
+or adding a text file to the project's repository:

 People who weren't at the meeting can keep track of what's going on.